veg/datamonkey-docs/methods/nrm.md

 - **Rate Classes**: The number of classes for rates (default: 1).
 - **Triple Islands**: Specify whether to use triple islands (default: "No").
-- **Receive Email**: An option to receive an email notification upon completion of the analysis (default: "No").
 - **Output File**: An option to specify a filename for the output results.

 ## Outputs